ga-curriculum/men-stack-error-handling/error-pages/README.md

 ## Handling undefined routes

-At the moment, our error page is only rendered when an issue occurs within a route handler.
+At the moment, our error page is only rendered when an issue occurs within a route handler/controller.
 What about `404` errors caused by users navigating to nonexistent pages?
 This can happen when a user types a URL directly into the address bar.
 In that scenario, no route would respond to the user's request.

 We can handle a scenario like that with a catch-all route handler: